Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Statistical modeling and inference

-Hence, the process parameter $\gamma_g$ governs the level of randomness in the process leading to percentage covers so that the randomness decreases with increasing $\gamma_g$, and $\alpha_{ij}$ summarizes a species' relative competitive skill within its group.
-Hence, a natural measure for competition between two species is the correlation between their percentage covers:

-The correlation is strongest when $\alpha_{ij}=\alpha_{ij'}=1/2$ and decreases towards zero when either or both of the $\alpha$ terms decrease to zero.
-Moreover, as $\alpha_{ij}$ varies in space the correlation varies in space as well and, hence, the model can capture spatial changes in the strength of competition.
-Note though, that we use competition in a technical manner to denote all processes that lead to species exclusion (modeled by the Dirichlet process) without direct link to a specific biological processes of competition.
+where $\mathbf{f}_{i,g}=(f_{ij})_{j\in E_g}$ is a vector of species specific latent variables.
 In single species groups, the Dirichlet distribution reduces to Beta distribution and the softmax function reduces to the inverse logit-link function.
-Before defining the latent function we introduce the observation model.

-As typical, the percentage cover observations are expert assessments based on visual inspection of the inventory plots.
-To aid the visual assessment researchers divide the inventory plot (either mentally or using a mesh) into a homogeneous lattice.
-The reported percentage cover then roughly corresponds to the fraction of mesh vertexes occupied by a species.
-Hence, we denote by $\mathbf{y}_i=(y_{i1}),\dots,y_{iJ})^{\top}$ the number of mesh cells occupied by each species so that $y_{ij} = \text{[observed percentage cover of species $j$]}\times N_{i,g}$, where $N_{i,g}$ corresponds to the mesh size for group $E_{g}$.
-We can then model the joint probability mass function of the observed percentage covers at location $\mathbf{s}_{i}$ as

-where $\mathbf{N}_{i}=[N_{i1},\dots,N_{ip}]$ and $y_{i,g_0}=N_{i,g}-\sum_{j\in E_g}y_{ij}$ corresponds to the number of mesh vertexes where none of the species from group $E_{g}$ is present.
-Hence, the parameter $N_{ig}$ is formally the sample size of a Multinomial distribution but in our application it actually corresponds to the measurement accuracy.
-The smaller $N_{ig}$ is, the more uncertainty is assumed in the expert assessments.
-In practice, we could also give an informative prior for $N_{ig}$ to account for the fact that the estimate for experts accuracy is not exact.
-However, we do not consider this option here.
+The choice of Dirichlet distribution is justified since it is a natural prior for proportions.
+The stick breaking generative model of Dirichlet distribution has also an intuitive ecological interpretation as exclusive competition for space.
+The expected percentage cover, $\alpha_{ij}$, is a summary of a species' relative strength, among others in its group, to occupy a location.
+The bigger $\alpha_{ij}$, the more likely it is that a species "breaks" a large proportion of an inventory plot for itself.
+The scale parameter $\gamma_g$ governs then the level of randomness in this breaking process so that the randomness decreases with increasing $\gamma_g$.
+Moreover, since the expected percentage cover depends on latent variables $\mathbf{f}_{i,g}$, we can use covariates to explain species relative competition strengths (see Section~\ref{sec:spatlatpros}).
+Hence, a natural measure for exclusive competition for space between two species is the correlation between their percentage covers, which conditionally on latent factors is:

+This correlation is the strongest when $\alpha_{ij}=\alpha_{ij'}=1/2$ and decreases towards zero when either or both of the $\alpha$ terms decrease to zero.
+Moreover, as $\alpha_{ij}$ varies in space the correlation varies in space as well and, hence, the model can capture spatial variation in the strength of space competition.
+Note though, that we use the term competition for space in a rather abstract manner since it does not contain explicit mechanistic description for possible biological processes underlying it.